StefanoIncardone/kaylang/IDEAS.md

     ### documentation line comment
     ##* documentation block comment *##
     ```

-maybe experiment with deprecation periods:

-- support both old and new comment styles and emit a warning/error when encountering the old style:
-    - would need to develop a proper log with warning/error/note/hint system

 ## ?.?.? - Disallowing optional trailing comma, make it mandatory